aquamorta/kkengraver/README.md

 ## GUI

-The graphical user interface can startet by entering `./gui.py`.
+The graphical user interface can be started by entering `./gui.py`.
 You can get a help by adding `-h`:

     usage: gui.py [-h] [-d device] [-s speed] [-v] [--limit steps] [-b browser] [-B bind] [-P port]

-    Engraver program for using a KKMoon laser engraver V0.9.1 (c) 2019 by Bernd Breitenbach This program comes with ABSOLUTELY NO WARRANTY.
+    Engraver program for using a KKMoon laser engraver V0.9.7 (c) 2019 by Bernd Breitenbach This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions; See COPYING for details.